 Setting aside any discussion of the right to privacy, tattoos do often come up in trials and, when the tattoo of a juror or witness includes foreign language, a foreign language translation will be required.

 However, there is an issue as to relevance (i.e., whether or not a tattoo can be entered into evidence).
 In general, the courts have found a tattoo to be relevant and thus able to be entered as evidence when the tattoo is used for identification purposes (and not for making assumptions about morale character as described above).
 See for example the UK case R v Byron TLR 10/3/99 which held that evidence of a factually descriptive nature, such as a tattoo, which in the context of other evidence in the case may be highly probative, does not necessarily make it evidence of identification.

-To summarize, the use of 'tattoo evidence' in court will be determined by the law of evidence.
+To summarize, the use of ‘tattoo evidence’ in court will be determined by the law of evidence.
 If the tattoo is relevant, it will be allowed in as evidence.
 However, in order to be deemed relevant, the tattoo must serve an identification purpose.
-If so, and if the tattoo contains a foreign language, then a foreign language translation of the tattoo - for identification purposes only - will be allowed.
-However, it would be good practice for an attorney to submit jury instructions specifying that the foreign language translation of the tattoo is to be used as to making an identification only and not towards a character judgment.
+If so, and if the tattoo scripture or the tattoo writing contains a foreign language, then an translation of the foreign language tattoo writing or tattoo scripture – for identification purposes only – will be allowed.
+However, it would be good practice for an attorney to submit jury instructions specifying that the tattoo writing translation from a foreign language to English is to be used as to making an identification only and not towards a character judgment.

 Contact legal translation agency All Language Alliance, Inc. to obtain English translation of foreign tattoo writing in Khmer, Traditional Chinese, Aramaic, Korean, Hebrew, Simplified Chinese, Japanese, Sanskrit, Russian, Thai, Hindi, Persian, Arabic, and other languages.